salesforcecli/plugin-lightning-dev/messages/shared.utils.md

 # config-utils.token-desc

-The Base64-encoded identity token of the local web server
+The identity data is a data structure that ties together a single local web server identity token to multiple orgs.

 # config-utils.cert-desc